 What are the benefits of diversification?

-While you might be tempted to hold one asset in your portfolio, you can easily lose all your money if that investment goes bad.
-You probably heard the term, ” Do not put all your eggs in one basket”.
+While you might be tempted to hold one asset in your portfolio, you can quickly lose all your money if that investment loses value.
+You probably heard the term, ” Do not put all your eggs in one basket.”
 Putting all your investments in a single asset means you are exposed to 100% of risks when markets take a different turn.

 You can mitigate all these risks by diversifying your portfolio.
 When you diversify your investments, you automatically reduce the risk of anyone’s investment weighing down your portfolio.
 If you invested in assets A, B, C, and D and asset A does poorly, you will still maintain a good return from B, C, and D. Diversification helps you sustain a good return on investment while shielding your investments against market downturns.